📝

 Week of 2/4/26

 When explaining Google Ads to clients, we sometimes use a simple analogy: a filing cabinet.
-The campaign is the cabinet itself.
-Inside it are drawers, which represent the ad groups.
-Within each drawer are hanging folders, the ads.
-And inside those folders are the individual pages, the keywords and descriptions.
+The account is the cabinet itself.
+Inside it are drawers, which represent the campaigns.
+Within each drawer are hanging folders, the ad groups.
+And inside those folders are the individual pages, the keywords and ad copy.

 Week of 1/28/26